noir-lang/noir/docs/docs/explainers/explainer-recursion.md

 ## Some architecture

 As with everything in computer science, there's no one-size-fits all.
-But there are two patterns that could help understanding and implementing them:
+But there are some patterns that could help understanding and implementing them.
+To give three examples:

 ### Adding some logic to a proof verification